Stocks Decline as Tech Slide Extends

-Big technology stocks pulled back Tuesday for the third consecutive trading session, sparked by growing concerns that some of the stocks seen as beneficiaries of the coronavirus pandemic have climbed too far too quickly.
+Big technology stocks fell Tuesday for the third consecutive trading session, sparked by growing concerns that some of the stocks seen as beneficiaries of the coronavirus pandemic have climbed too far too quickly.

+The losses pulled the Nasdaq Composite index into correction territory--a drop of at least 10% from a recent high--just three sessions after setting a new record close on Wednesday.
+That's the fastest-ever such fall.

+After six months of rallying, stocks are in the midst of their worst stretch since March, when the coronavirus pandemic grabbed hold of the economy and drove heavy selling.

-Still, few investors say they believe the recent rout signals the end of a rally that has pulled the Nasdaq up 22% this year and the S&P 500 up 3.5%.
-Both indexes closed at records as recently Wednesday.
+Still, few investors say they believe the recent rout signals the end of a rally that has pulled the Nasdaq up 20% this year and the S&P 500 up 3.1%.

+Apple alone dropped $8.14, or 6.7%, to $112.82 on Tuesday.
+The tech giant has fallen 14% and lost some $320 billion in market value over the past three sessions, even as it announced it an event to launch a new set of the products that have propelled it to the world's most valuable company.

-Tuesday's losses extended beyond the tech industry -- all 11 sectors of the S&P 500 were trading lower on the day, as were 26 of the 30 components in the Dow.
+Tuesday's losses extended beyond the tech industry -- all 11 sectors of the S&P 500 declined, as did 26 of the 30 components in the Dow.

 Energy stocks took a beating as oil prices extended their drop on concerns demand is slumping amid a still uneven economic recovery.
 Saudi Arabia signaled an expectation for reduced demand over the weekend by cutting prices.